Vendicated/Vencord/README.md

 - PinIcon by iamme
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop & nyx
-- QuestCompleter by HappyEnderman & SerStars (Maintained by thororen)
 - QuestionMarkReplacement by nyx
 - Quoter by Samwich
 - RemixMe by kvba